animo/expo-digital-credentials-api/README.md

 // import the component registration method
 // make sure to import this from the /register path
-// so it doesn't load the native module yet import registerGetCredentialComponent from "@animo-id/expo-digital-credentials-api/register";
+// so it doesn't load the native module yet, as that will prevent the app from correctly loading import registerGetCredentialComponent from "@animo-id/expo-digital-credentials-api/register";

 // Registers the componetn to be used for sharing credentials